stadt-karlsruhe/open-data-dashboard/docs/configuration/dashboards.en.md

           - - <content-configuration>
             - <content-configuration>
     ```
-**Recommendation:** Do not put more than three contents next to each other horizontally.
+**Recommendation:** Do not put more than three content elements next to each other horizontally.

 !!! note
-    For complex examples, refer to the configuration in the GitHub repository.
+    For complex examples, refer to the configuration in the [GitHub repository](https://github.com/stadt-karlsruhe/open-data-dashboard).

 ### Sizing